 Crossing the street, especially in downtown areas, can be tricky business.
 We realize that pedestrians are everywhere and expect them to take some responsibility to observing traffic signs just like drivers do.
 However, pedestrians need the drivers to be more alert because of the congestion and visibility issues that a downtown area presents.
 Drivers that get frustrated and angry with the congestion or pedestrians are usually the very same ones that lose their patience and injure pedestrians.

 When navigating a downtown area as a pedestrian, make sure to wait for a second or two before crossing on a green light.
 There are mostly good drivers and folks out there, but you have to be careful for the ones that don't care about pedestrians as much.

-If I Was Hit By A Car When Crossing The Street Recently, Will I Be Responsible?
+If I Was Hit By A Car When Crossing The Street Recently, Would I Be Responsible?

 Getting hit as a pedestrian is always a tragic matter.
 These wrecks typically involve serious physical injuries as well as the mental trauma of being hit again.
 This makes it tough because we are all required to walk around vehicles no matter where we live.
 You have to park your car somewhere.

 Most times that these wrecks occur, a driver is at-fault when they are not paying attention, intoxicated, or speeding.
 We have all seen the drivers that are more focused on their phones and GPS instead of pedestrians on a corner waiting to cross or a stop sign ahead with a pedestrian crossing.
 They scare us and rightfully so.
 Intoxicated drivers have slower reactions, miss pedestrians, in their view, and have tunnel vision.
 Speeding typically occurs when the drivers lose their patience or are showing off in a crowded area.
 When this happens, they believe they have the right of way instead of a pedestrian crossing.